Tailoring the switching efficiency of magnetic tunnel junctions by the fieldlike spin-orbit torque

 \section{Device designs that exploit the FLT}

 Two important challenges in the large-scale adoption of SOT switching for embedded memory applications are the comparatively higher critical current and device footprint compared to spin transfer torque.
-A useful approach that can tackle both challenges together involves using a common SOT injection path for several MTJ devices and selecting the one to switch by the application of a voltage gate across the MTJ simultaneously with the SOT pulse \cite{Wu2021}.
+A useful approach that can tackle both challenges together involves using a common SOT injection path for several MTJ devices and selecting the one to switch by the application of a voltage gate across the MTJ simultaneously with the SOT pulse \cite{Yoda2016, Wu2021}.
 This scheme, however, requires applying two pulses for writing each bit.
-Here, we propose a geometry [Fig.\,\ref{fig6:a}] that exploits the FLT for the MTJ selection, and allows for reducing the writing energy at the same time.
+Here, we propose a device design in which the selectivity is intrinsic.
+This is possible by exploiting the FLT for the MTJ selection [Fig.\,\ref{fig6:outlook}].
+Moreover, the proposed geometry allows for reducing the writing energy at the same time.
 The schematics in Fig.\,\ref{fig6:a} illustrates this concept on two MTJs placed on a common SOT track and initialized in the down state in the presence of a static magnetic field along $-x$ (provided externally or intrinsic \cite{Garello2019}).
 The application of a positive "set" pulse on electrode IN$_1$ will induce $j_\text{SOT}$ underneath both MTJs.
 Due to the geometry of the track, $\varphi < 0^\circ$ for MTJ$_1$, whereas $\varphi > 0^\circ$ for MTJ$_2$.
 Thus, in line with Figs.\,\ref{fig2:rotB} and \,\ref{fig4:TRss}, the MTJ$_1$ can reverse to the up state at lower bias than the MTJ$_2$.
 This allows to "set" the MTJ$_1$ without affecting the MTJ$_2$ or any other device on the track.
 On the contrary, applying a negative pulse to electrode IN$_0$ results in $\varphi > 0^\circ$ underneath all MTJs, which will "reset" all at once to the down state.
 From Fig.\,\ref{fig2:rotB}, we can assume reliable switching up to $|\varphi| = 30^\circ$ ($15^\circ$) using W (Ta) under layer and an average difference of $\approx 100$\,mV between the FLT-assisted and hindered thresholds.